Fluent85/basic-technical-documentation-page/README.md

 ## Motivation

-Become more familar with HTML 5 and CSS3.
+Become more familar with HTML 5 and CSS3 grid with a navbar.
 Build my skills as a developer.
 The ultimate goal is to become a Front-end developer in 2021.
 I will be doing projects from freecodecamp.org and other resources in order to obtain my first developer position.
 I built a basic technical documentation page to become more familiar with how a Wikipedia page works.
 This is also a simple example of a basic technical documentation page that is simliar to a Wikipedia page.

 ## Instructions